HTML Semantics & Accessibility

 - Accessibility (a11y)

-- Understandable: The content and UI must be clear and predictable.
+- Understandable: Content and UI must be predictable.

 - ARIA (Accessible Rich Internet Applications)

-- What: A set of HTML attributes that can enhance accessibility when native semantics are not sufficient.
+- What: Attributes that enhance accessibility when native semantics are insufficient.

 Core Concepts